Cjreynol/PyTimer/README.md

 ## Building from source

-Creating the application bundle requires `py2app` to be installed and is only tested using Python 3.7, though I suspect older versions will work fine as long as there is a valid version of `py2app` to match it..
+Creating the application bundle requires `py2app` to be installed and is only tested using Python 3.7 and py2app V0.16, though I suspect older versions will work fine as long as the proper `py2app` version is used.

 I would suggest creating a virtual environment (`python3 -m venv <env name>`) and then installing `py2app` with `pip install py2app`.